 Her work with Underwater Science has been featured by Indiana University's Office of Engaged Learning - click here to check it out.

-Chloe Strauss is an IU student pursuing degrees in Biology and Anthropology with a Certificate in Underwater Resource Management, graduating December 2016.
-She is also a research assistant in Lynch lab currently working on her own project focusing on the mutation rate response to decreasing pH of the coral reef pathogen Vibrio Shiloi.
+Chloe Strauss is an IU graduate with degrees in Biology and Anthropology, and a Certificate in Underwater Resource Management.
+She is also a research assistant in Lynch lab, currently working on her own project focusing on the mutation rate response to decreasing pH of the coral reef pathogen Vibrio Shiloi.
 She completed the Living Museums of the Sea field research project in the Dominican Republic during the summer of 2015, and is a PADI Open Water Scuba Instructor.
 She is currently appointed as an adjunct lecturer teaching with the Academic Diving Program.